Morh Kfarsghab: Geography

 Morh Kfarsghab, the winter village, is located on the north-western slope of the Joueit valley separating Miziara from Bnachii.
-On average, it sits at 280 meters above sea levelgives an estimation which is slightly higher (298 meters) than measured average altitude (280 meters).
+On average, it sits at 280 meters above sea level.
 A written document mentioning Morh Kfarsghab is dated to October / November 1748 AD (Thu'l-Qa'dah 1161 Hijri).

 Climate

 Morh Kfarsghab is a typical Mediterranean plain settlement.
 There are four seasons, with winters being mild with moderate to heavy rainfall while summers are hot, arid and dry.
 The highest average temperature is in August at 86 °F (30 °C) while the lowest average temperature is in January at 46 °F (8 °C).
 However, summer temperatures can top 104 °F (40 °C), and winter temperatures can drop below 35 °F (2 °C).
 Total yearly precipitation is in the range of 33 inches (810 mm), with the heaviest occurring from late November to early April.
 Rainfall is exceptional between mid June and mid September.